Their ancient origins are unknown to most—yet are key to understanding what lies in their future!

 These nations have prospered materially—yet they now are besieged by spiritual problems, the result of straying away from being the model nation God expected His people to become.
 Difficult times are in the future.

-The Bible reveals what lies ahead for France, the Netherlands, Belgium, and their sister nations.
-You can learn more by reading America and Britain in Prophecy.
+The Bible reveals what lies ahead for France, the Netherlands, Belgium, and their brother nations.
+Learn the whole story by reading America and Britain in Prophecy.